5-Questions: Bill Mudge, Recombinant Films

 4. What do you think the most important takeaway is for viewers?
 How can our readers watch the documentary?

 Simple hand-washing and basic sanitation avoid the need for antibiotics in the first place.
 Also, read labels to avoid antibiotics in the products you buy like soaps, toothpaste, and meats.
-Be prepared to accept your doctor’s judgement that you don’t need antibiotics for viral illnesses like the flu or the common cold.
+Be prepared to accept your doctor’s judgment that you don’t need antibiotics for viral illnesses like the flu or the common cold.
 If your doctor prescribes antibiotics, be sure to follow all the directions so they’ll work well.
 Finally, vote for candidates who understand science and how much it costs.
 Public support will allow governments, universities, and pharmaceutical companies to coordinate public health programs and research.
 It takes a global effort and billions of dollars to move new antibiotics from initial discovery to the pharmacy shelf.
 Last week, our film was days away from coming out on Amazon Prime Video.
 Unfortunately, Amazon has just changed their policy so that they now reject unsolicited documentaries like ours, as well as short films.
 We are now exploring other streaming platform options and will advise everyone as soon as we know when and where the film will appear.

 5. After making this documentary, what freaks out the most?
 What gives you hope?